Safe Social Media Act: Reception

-Facebook whistleblower Frances Haugen expressed support for the bill stating that it was "one of the best bills that has been proposed today".
+Facebook whistleblower Frances Haugen expressed support for the Bill C-63 stating that it was "one of the best bills that has been proposed today".
 Emily Laidlaw, a research chair in cybersecurity at the University of Calgary writing for The Globe and Mail, opined that the bill successfully balances "between free expression and protection from harm".

 University of Ottawa law professor Michael Geist noted that Bill C-63 was "better than what the government had planned back in 2021" during the consulting period.
 However, he felt that it still contained several "red flags", including definitions that could be interpreted in an overly broad manner, the "remarkable" powers that would be held by the proposed Digital Safety Commission, and that "the provisions involving the Criminal Code and Canadian Human Rights Act require careful study as they feature penalties that go as high as life in prison and open the door to a tidal wave of hate speech related complaint".
 In particular, he expressed concern that the phrase "is likely to foment detestation or vilification of an individual or group of individuals on the basis of a prohibited ground of discrimination" in the bill opens the door to weaponizing complaints.
 Geist noted that the bill "feels like the first Internet regulation bill from this government that is driven primarily by policy rather than implementing the demands of lobby groups or seeking to settle scores with big tech."

-Marcus Gee writing for The Globe and Mail, opined that discourse surrounding Israel and Palestine in light of the Gaza war, such as chants including "From the river to the sea", could be subject to the bill's life imprisonment penalty for advocating genocide.
+Marcus Gee writing for The Globe and Mail, opined that discourse surrounding Israel and Palestine in light of the Gaza war, such as chants including "From the river to the sea", could be subject to the Bill C-63's life imprisonment penalty for advocating genocide.
 The Canadian Civil Liberties Association was critical of the bill, including the part pertaining to children.
 The CCLA expressed concern with the bill censoring "healthy conversations among youth under 18 about their own sexuality and relationships".
 Award-winning Canadian author Margaret Atwood said she believed the bill would result in thoughtcrime and called it "Orwellian", noting the potential of house arrest and electronic tagging for those deemed by a judge to be at risk of committing an online hate crime even if they have not yet done so.